arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/cloud-setup/cloud-setup.md

 ## Summary

 You have now successfully set up your UNO R4 WiFi to work with the IoT Cloud.
-If you want to learn more check out [Getting Started With the Arduino IoT Cloud](arduino-cloud/getting-started/iot-cloud-getting-started)
+To get started with your first IoT project, check out our [Getting Started With the Arduino IoT Cloud](arduino-cloud/getting-started/iot-cloud-getting-started) guide.